GA-BEWD-2014/BEWD-2014/10_Forms/exercises/README.md

 Our client RetFlix wants BEWDiful students to develop an app for them.

-They want an application that allows users to add movies, read and write reviews.
+They want an application that allows visitors to:

+*	View all movies in the database.
+*	Add a new movie to the database.
+*	Edit a movie in the database.
+*	And search for a specific movie.

-We will build a Rails app for RetFlix during lesson 9-12.
+We will build a Rails app for RetFlix during lesson 9 & 10.
 Each lesson we will add more functionality to the app.

 Paring is Sharing, and happy coding :)

 ##Search Movies
 ####Time: 15 min